MicrosoftDocs/learn/learn-pr/aspnetcore/build-web-api-minimal-spa/includes/4-design-api.md

-If the back-end and front-end of your app live in two different places, you need to configure something called *cross-origin resource sharing*, or CORS.
+Connect the front-end app to data in order to developer the UI.

-## Connect to a back-end
+## Connect to a back-end API

 You have a front-end app.
 What do you need to think about for the back-end application?
 Well, you're either: